rng-guy/NFSMWBartender/README.md

 ![POV: Cross busts your sorry ass at Rockport's hottest bar.](Thumbnail.jpg "Graphic design is my passion.")

-This .asi mod adds **new customisation options** to pursuits in *Need for Speed: Most Wanted* (2005).
+Bartender adds **new customisation options** to pursuits in *Need for Speed: Most Wanted* (2005).
 These options come in two feature sets:
 * the **"Basic" feature set** lets you change many otherwise hard-coded values of the game, and
 * the **"Advanced" feature set** lets you [change cop-spawning behaviour and tables without limits](https://youtu.be/XwFSpc97hF4).